Baseflow/flutter-geolocator/geolocator/README.md

     distanceFilter: 100,
     forceLocationManager: true,
     intervalDuration: const Duration(seconds: 10),
+    //(Optional) Set foreground notification config to keep the app alive
+    //when going to the background
+    foregroundNotificationConfig: const ForegroundNotificationConfig(
+        notificationText:
+        "Example app will continue to receive your location even when you aren't using it",
+        notificationTitle: "Running in Background",
+        enableWakeLock: true,
+    )
   );
 } else if (defaultTargetPlatform == TargetPlatform.iOS || defaultTargetPlatform == TargetPlatform.macOS) {
   locationSettings = AppleSettings(